FacilMap/facilmap/docs/src/users/collaborative/README.md

 When changing something on the map, there is no need to “Save” the map.
 Changes are applied immediately.

-## Start a collaborative map
+## Create a map

-To start a collaborative map, click the “Start collaborative map” button in the [toolbox](../ui/#toolbox).
+To create a collaborative map, click “Collaborative maps” and then “Create a new map” in the [toolbox](../ui/#toolbox).

 ![](./save.png)